Whitewater Rafting in the Smokies

 About Rafting in the Smokies Outfitters

 Rafting in the Smokies has two rafting trips to choose from and all trips are guided.
 The 5.5-mile Upper Pigeon River is for ages 8 years old and up (or 70 lbs).
 This portion of the river is filled with Class III and Class IV whitewater rapids.
 The 6.5-mile portion of the lower Big Pigeon River is known to be more of a quieter, family float with Class I, II rapids (and one Class III).
-This float is for ages 3 and up.
+The lower river float is for ages 3 and up.

 There are opportunities for zip lining, rock climbing, and an aerial obstacle course located on the adventure island adjacent to the Rafting in the Smokies Outpost, along with changing rooms & hot showers to warm up after a whitewater adventure.